 - I must do it right the first time

-There are some researchers that believe overprotectiveness in parents could be a contributing factor and predispose a child to OCD.
+There are some researchers who believe overprotectiveness in parents could be a contributing factor and predispose a child to OCD.
 Others believe that those who hold perfectionist views are more likely to develop OCD.

 Some studies suggest that think family stress or adverse life events could trigger OCD.
 All experts agree, however, that the need for perfection is the over-riding core belief.

 I’ve listed five types of anxiety disorder here.
-Have I missed out one that you have or are interested in?
+Have I missed out on one that you have or are interested in?
 Please let me know!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.